ampedandwired/rancher-reaper/README.md

 Rancher AWS Terminated Host Reaper
 ==================================

-> *Note*: This service is in its infancy and may still have bugs.
+> *Note*: This service deletes hosts from Rancher if they are terminated in AWS.
 > All care but no responsibility taken.
-> Validate it in a test environment first.
+> Validate it in a test environment first using the "dry run" setting.

 # Overview
 This is a Docker service which automatically deletes hosts from [Rancher](http://rancher.com/) if they have been terminated in AWS.